Neon:PrairieLand

 I am also more of a believer that the Spirit is evident in a person by the fruits (of the Spirit) they exhibit.
 Fruit that is produced by abiding in Christ (John 15).
 The gifts of the Spirit have much less to do with flexing a supernatural power and authority but are seen as a means to equip the believer to exalt Christ.
 To make Him look great.

-Often, as is the case with my inlaws, “Spiritual Power” is conflated with worldly power (namely political), influence, authority and dominance.
+Often, as with my in-laws, “Spiritual Power” is conflated with worldly political power, influence, and dominance.

-I have been very charitable with my inlaws' beliefs in this area.
+I have been very charitable with my in-laws' beliefs in this area.
 I have never made it a matter of first importance, used it as a weapon, or questioned their salvation (like they had done with me).
 I sat and listened to all the Benny Hinn and John Hagee sermons they put on the TV in those early days.
-I read a lot of the books that they were reading.
-All with a humble view to learn and better understand.
+I read many of the books they were reading—all with a humble view to learn and better understand.
 I watched and read Kenneth Copeland and Andrew Wommack when they jumped on those bandwagons.
 I approached it all with humility and openness.
-An openness that God might still teach me something new about himself... even though, after some robust examination, I fundamentally disagree with a lot of the theology that was being expounded by these teachers.
+An openness that God might still teach me something new about himself... even though, after some robust examination, I fundamentally disagree with a lot of the theology that these teachers were expounding.

-Again, my inlaws never approached me or what I believed in this way.
-They have NEVER asked me what I believe in regards to any of this.
-I was instantly wrong, and they were always right.
-Always making sure they were seen as being correct and spiritually superior.
-I just needed to submit and conform to their expectations – to willingly drink the Kool-Aid.
+Again, my in-laws never approached me or what I believed in this way.
+They have NEVER asked me what I believe regarding any of this.
+I was instantly wrong, and they were always right, always making sure they were seen as being correct and spiritually superior.
+I just needed to submit and conform to their expectations—to willingly drink the Kool-Aid.
 In their eyes, I was some project that needed to be spiritually fixed.

-On the contrary, my inlaws chose to manipulate me through some over-dramatic and hyper-spiritualized means.
-To question my judgment and knowledge of a country that I have been to the issues there, or my leadership or faith.
+On the contrary, my in-laws chose to manipulate me through some over-dramatic and hyper-spiritualized means.
+To question my judgment and knowledge of a country I had actually been to.

-Honestly, I think it's a bit rich being told that I know nothing about the people or the Gospel work in a country that I had actually lived in for a time – especially by someone who has never travelled beyond Disneyland or who doesn't keep up with world events outside of what my Father-in-law deems newsworthy from his echo chamber.
+Honestly, I think it's a bit rich to be told that I know nothing about the people or the Gospel work in a country that I had actually lived in for a time—especially by someone who has never travelled beyond Disneyland or who doesn't keep up with world events outside of what my Father-in-law deems newsworthy from his echo chamber.

 We had never decided on a particular country, region or people group.
 We were still in the process of prayerfully working these things out.
 In fact, the Lord led us into pastoral ministry in CANADA a month after this email was sent.

-My inlaws over-sensationalized a possible scenario and made it into some form of “Chicken Little” hysteria by trying to manipulate us into not going and to gaslight my parents into helping them intervene.
-Manipulating using fear.
+My in-laws over-sensationalized a possible scenario and made it into some form of “Chicken Little” hysteria by trying to manipulate us into not going and gaslighting my parents into helping them intervene, manipulating using fear.
 Their fear.

-My father-in-law did the same to my sister-in-law when she had planned to go to Africa early during the pandemic.
+My father-in-law did the same to my sister-in-law when she headed to Africa early on in the pandemic.
 Carrying on and bemoaning – nothing but manipulation born out of fear.

-Something that I have learned over the years is that the weight of hyper-spiritualized guilt can be overwhelming and crushing.
-And that's the point.
-That is why they use it.
-It's about pummelling you repeatedly so they can power and control over you.
+Over the years, I have learned that the weight of hyper-spiritualized guilt can be overwhelming and crushing.
+And that's the point—that is why they use it.
+It's about pummelling you repeatedly so they can gain power and control over you.
+So you capitulate to their will.

 Though the original email (after the conference) was pretty abrasive & blunt, this one was more of a veiled shot at the same things – namely, my faith, judgment and spiritual maturity.
 You can see this easily in the sentence: